Here are some ideas on how to enjoy a Boston Vacation in January:

 We love our indoor markets here in Boston, some things never change.
-On our Union Square Somerville Food Tour we visit the new Bow Market which features Etsy-makers and local small businesses.
-Venture a little farther north with us to try a Lowell Mill No 5 Food Tour, which is a market inside a converted textile mill.
+On our Union Square Somerville Food Tour we visit the Bow Market which features Etsy-makers and local small businesses.
+Venture a little farther north and check out Lowell’s Mill No 5 market inside a converted textile mill.
 In Cambridge, we have an Antique Market which is five floors of antiques and interesting finds.

 Snow Tubing and Ice Cream!

 Venture a little farther north, across the border into NH and you’ll be able to enjoy a wonderful afternoon Snow Tubing in Nashoba Valley!
 Here in New England we love our ice cream year round, so you can try some Bedford Farms Ice Cream right afterwards.
-Or head back into the city for a hot tub experience at Inman Oasis.
+Or head back into the city for some hot chocolate.

 Stay Warm with our Craft Breweries